OnePlus Nord N10 and Nord N100 unveiled: Price, release date, specs and more

 When it comes to performance, the Nord N100 is powered by an octa-core Qualcomm Snapdragon 690 chip and 6GB of RAM.
 Storage on the Nord N10 starts at a generous 128GB and goes up to 512GB.

-A notch down from the Snapdragon 765 in the Google Pixel 5, the Snapdragon 690 is the cheapest mobile chip with 5G support.
+A notch below the Snapdragon 765 in the Google Pixel 5, the Snapdragon 690 is the cheapest mobile chip with 5G support.
 The X51 5G modem within supports only sub-6Ghz 5G, not mmWave, so you'll get wide coverage on some networks but not the fastest available speeds.

 As for the Nord N100, this cheaper device uses an octa-core Snapdragon 460 chipset with 4GB of RAM.
 This SoC does not support 5G, so the N100 is limited to 4G LTE.
 That won't matter for most users as 5G expansion is still in its early stages, but it could be a missing feature down the road.